 - premenstrual symptoms, including headaches and depression

-Similar to the birth control pill, NuvaRing can have similar disadvantages such as:
+However, similar to the birth control pill, NuvaRing can also have similar disadvantages, such as:

 - bleeding between periods